Masaki Kanda

 Masaki Kanda (神田 正輝, Kanda Masaki) is a Japanese actor.
 He is well known for his role as Doc (Akira Saijō in Taiyō ni Hoero!).
 His ex-wife is singer Seiko Matsuda and their daughter was actress Sayaka Kanda.

 Biography

-Kanda was born on December 21, 1950 in Tokyo.
+Kanda was born on December 21, 1950, in Tokyo.

 He was recruited by actor Yujiro Ishihara and made his television debut in 1976 with Daitokai Tatakai no Hibi.

-He married singer Seiko Matsuda in 1985, and the two had a daughter, Sayaka Kanda.
-The two divorced in 1997.
+He married singer Seiko Matsuda in 1985, and they had a daughter, Sayaka Kanda, before their divorce in 1997.